-To familiarize yourself with the Rush 5 your first turns should be gradual and progressive.
-To make efficient and coordinated turns, first check the airspace is clear and then lean in the direction you want to go.
-The first input for directional change should be weight-shift, followed by a smooth application of the brake until the desired bank angle is achieved.
+To familiarize yourself with the Delta 3 your first turns should be gradual and progressive.
+To make efficient and coordinated turns with the Delta 3 first look in the direction you want to go, then lean into it.
+Your first input for directional change should be weight-shift, followed by the smooth application of the brake until the desired bank angle is achieved.
 To regulate the speed and radius of the turn, coordinate your weight shift and use the outer brake.